MINT Museum of Toys

 Image credit: @jerlynn.renee via Instagram

-Before you leave the museum, check out the MINT shop if you’d like to browse or purchase their collection of old school games and vintage toys.
-You’ll get a free guided tour of the museum and their toy collection during your visit if you pre-book admission tickets on their website.
+Before you leave the museum, check out the MINT shop if you’d like to browse or purchase their collection of old-school games and vintage toys.
+You’ll get a free guided tour of the museum and its toy collection during your visit if you pre-book admission tickets on their website.
 The tour happens every Wednesday at 10.30am and 3.30pm.
+Don’t miss the seasonal exhibitions that take place here – past ones include UNBOX Presents: Toy Figurines, which featured 10 toy figurine collections.

 Cover image adapted from: @chiilimissy via Instagram, 韩冬 via Google Maps , @luvzog via Instagram

 Originally published by Rachel Tan on 6th April 2022.
-Last updated by Kezia Tan on 9th may 2023.
+Last updated by Dewi Nurjuwita on 8th August 2023.

 Drop us your email so you won't miss the latest news.